snitkdan/consistent-hashing-lab/README.md

 Generally:
 - All keys exist on some shard by the end of the workload.
 - Keys get assigned consistently.

 Then the tests only process test the following if the relevant parts are present:

 **Part 1 (5pts)**: General cases.

 **Part 2 (10pts)**: General cases + Relatively uniform distribution of work\*.

 **Part 3 (15pts)**: General cases + Lower number of key movements than Part 2.

 **Part 4 (20pts)**: General cases + Lower number of key movements than Part 2 + lower variance than Part 3.

-**Reflection Questions (30pts total/3pts each)**: Please write your responses in WRITEUP.md, along with your name and UWNetID.
+**Short Response (30pts total/3pts each)**: Please write your responses in WRITEUP.md, along with your name and UWNetID.
 Responses are expected to be between 1-3 sentences long.

 Note that these trends may not hold for smaller workloads, since there is generally more variance in smaller workloads than larger ones; so we recommend only using smaller workloads to debug the correctness of your implementation.
 If it doesn't pass the general case, it will be given 0 credit.
 If it fails additional checks, 50% will be marked off for each thing failed.
 \* = we give a margin of a half of the mean.